OUR COMPLAINTS POLICY

 We will endeavour to communicate with you in a clear and fair manner at all times while we are investigating your complaint.

-Your complaint will be investigated by our Compliance Officer: Andy Mackie.
+Your complaint will be investigated by our Compliance Officer: Iain Mackie.

 The Compliance Officer will gather all the relevant documentation required to conduct the investigation thoroughly and objectively.